-Edited to add: We created the instructions below for A Christmas Carol, but they work for any streaming option from Olney Theatre, including The Thanksgiving Play.
+Edited to add: We created the instructions below for A Christmas Carol, but they work for any streaming option from Olney Theatre, including A.D.
+16.

 There are several devices like Roku, AppleTV, Amazon Firestick, or Chromecast that make playing video from your phone or tablet much easier using the product's mobile app, provided your device is supported (several of these options do not support iPhones or iPads).
 Consult the instructions for each device to make sure your phone/tablet is compatible and the best way to connect.